Last updated May 2, 2022.

 Inositol may be a woman’s best friend.

-As we saw earlier, it works better in women than in men for depression and bulimia.
+As discussed earlier, it works better in women than in men for depression and bulimia.

 It also diminishes the mood swings, depression, and anxiety of premenstrual syndrome (PMS) and the more severe premenstrual dysphoric disorder (PMDD).